UKandDroid/AndroidLearn/README.md

-# Chat Test App
+#  Test App

-This test app is technology demonstration, it uses some of common technologies that are used in app development. e.g

-Kotlin, Compose, Room, MVVM, Dagger, Hilt, Retrofit e.t.c
+The is a Test App for loading event data from TicketMaster Api and display as list.
+The event list is stored in room database and is searchable by name.
+The app features pull to refresh, that reloads the data from api The app logic covers edge cases of network request failure and no search results.

 # Architecture

+- The app uses Dagger/Hilt for DI
-The app uses clean architecture.
+- The app uses clean architecture.

-Room Repository for chat storage
+- Room Repository for events storage

-Chat convertor to convert raw chat messages to View

-TODO: Retrofit to get chat data from API
+- Retrofit to get data from API
+- The UI is designed in compose
+- The api key is injected using retrofit interceptor

 # Tests

-The app includes test for ViewModel and ChatConvertor UI tests could be done if given more time, but that was not the requirement
+The app includes test for ViewModel and LocalRespositoryImpl UI tests could be done if given more time, but that was not the requirement